cooklang/cooklang-py/README.md

 ```
 The Python module will be built and automatically placed in a folder that is named after the operating system the module is built on.
 The build will create a folder called build, inside of which will be a few folders.
 Inside one of these folders the python module will be located.
 The module can then be accessed in this folder through python.

-Users can also install the module to their python environment so that it can be accessed from anywhere using this command:
+Users can also install the module to their python environment so that it can be accessed from anywhere using this command.
+This command should be run after the build command.:
 ```
 python setup.py install
 ```